-We represented the Koret Foundation and all of its directors other than Susan Koret in litigation brought by Ms. Koret.
-Ms. Koret sought to seize control of the Foundation by seeking the removal of the other members of the board of directors.
-On behalf of the Foundation and its directors, we sought Ms. Koret’s removal by way of cross-complaint.
-Following a trial which resulted in a tentative ruling rejecting Ms. Koret’s claims and granting the Foundation’s request that Ms. Koret be removed, the parties settled the dispute on terms favorable to the Foundation.
+To seize control of the Koret Foundation, Susan Koret, chair and wife of foundation founder Joseph Koret, filed suit against the Koret Foundation and six of the seven other board members, seeking their removal.
+On behalf of the foundation and its directors, we sought Ms. Koret’s removal as a director by way of a cross-complaint.
+A San Francisco Superior Court trial resulted in a tentative ruling rejecting Ms. Koret’s claims and granting the Foundation’s request that Ms. Koret be removed, and the parties settled the dispute on terms favorable to the Foundation.

 We helped Lam Research Corp. bring and successfully resolve a trade secrets misappropriation and breach of contract claim against two employees who departed for their lead competitor, taking with them Lam’s confidential information relating to its R&D prototyping program.
 Within three months of filing suit, we obtained the return of all stolen materials and a preliminary injunction preventing future use of Lam’s information and trade secrets.